 - An official record received from school officials, including a record from another state (must include the month, day, and year the vaccination was administered).

-2. Evidence the student is declining the vaccination must be submitted to the Office of Records in one of the following two formats:
+2. Evidence the student is declining the vaccination must be submitted to the Office of Enrollment Services in one of the following two formats:

 - An affidavit or a certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, in which it is stated that, in the physician’s opinion, the vaccination required would be injurious to the health and well-being of the student.
 OR